Department of Pharmacology and Pharmacy

 - Development of methodologies to predict future risk of cardiovascular events and adverse drug reactions using big data from population databases.

 - Evaluation of the effectiveness and safety of medications used in the elderly, children, pregnancy and other special patient groups.

 - Safety and effectiveness of cardiovascular drugs (e.g., anticoagulants, statins, aspirin) and effects on bone, liver, kidney and cancer.

 - Post-marketing surveillance of safety of medications used in the management of respiratory disorders, psychiatric disorders and infectious diseases.

 - Pharmacoeconomics of pharmacotherapy in chronic illness and public health interventions - determination of healthcare resource utilisation; analyses of oral anticoagulants, vaccinations, drug use in rare diseases using the willingness-to-pay concept, decision-analytic models and budget impact models.

 - Design of interventional clinical trials to compare the effectiveness and safety of drugs used in the emergency setting for sedation, epilepsy and pain control.

-- Clinical and pharmacy practice-based research to characterise drug-related problems and pharmacists' clinical intervention.
+- Clinical and pharmacy practice-based research to characterize drug-related problems and pharmacists' clinical intervention.

 - Assessment of the appropriateness of medications in the older population.